Skip to main content

 Execution Flow

-Load Policy: Neural network checkpoint loaded into GPU memory
+1. Load Policy: Loads the ACT checkpoint into GPU memory

-Move to Start Pose: Arm moves to consistent initial configuration
+2. Move to Start Pose: Moves the arm to the consistent initial configuration from metadata.json

-Progress Monitoring: Early termination when progress > 95%
+4. Progress Monitoring: Terminates early when progress exceeds 95%

 Key Characteristics